Announcing Best Life’s Energy Accelerator Program! Learn More

 1. Not being sure where to start.

-4. Just plain hate it.
+4. I just plain hate it.

-I think you should make your initial goal ridiculously easy.
-A no-brainer.
-Then when you accomplish it, celebrate like you are a rock star!
-Pat yourself on the back and then see if you can increase it ever so slightly for the following week.
+You should make your initial goal ridiculously easy—a no-brainer.
+Then, when you accomplish it, celebrate like you are a rock star!
+Pat yourself on the back and then see if you can increase it slightly for the following week.
 Here’s the thing.
-We think we’ll be more likely to get on track if we are hard on ourselves.I find the opposite to be true.
+We think we’ll be more likely to get on track if we are hard on ourselves.
+I find the opposite to be true.
 If you treat yourself with love, understanding, and compassion FIRST, you are more likely to take care of yourself!

 If you struggle to find time, can you get up just a little earlier?
 I like to take care of myself first before I start my day and take care of everyone else.
 It’s kind of like saving for retirement.
 If I wait till the end of the month and save what’s left, often there won’t be anything.
 The same is true for me and exercise.
 If I wait until the end of the day after everything else is already done, often there isn’t any energy left.
 Therefore, I choose to take care of myself first!
 Another thought is to maximize your lunch hour.
-Even if you can only exercise for 15-20 minutes, take it!
+Take it even if you can only exercise for 15-20 minutes!
 It counts and is worth it!
 If the morning and lunch don’t work, try the evening.
 If your kids are young, bring them along.
 Let go of the ideal scenario and figure out what can work instead.

 Consider NEAT